brett-shenk/another-simple-renamer/readme.md

 - [x] Check new file name doesn't already exist first and it's not currently in use.
   - [x] Make sure series folder isn't renamed if a file in it is in use.
 - [x] Option to reset file permissions and owner.
+- [x] Option to move completed files to a new folder.

 <br>